edelveart/fignumbers/README.md

 - **Algorithmic applications**
 - **Any work involving figurate number sequences**

-It is precise and type-safe, but performance may not be as optimized as smaller number types, since bigint operations are typically slower than traditional number operations.
+It is precise and type-safe, but `bigint` operations are generally slower than `number` operations.

 ## Installation 🛠️